hbc/DataC-shell-genomics/lessons/02_searching_files.md

 date: 2015-07-30
 ---

-# The Shell
+# The Shell: Searching and Finding

-Author: Sheldon McKay
+Author: Sheldon McKay, Bob Freeman

 Adapted from the lesson by Tracy Teal.
-Original contributors:
-Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)
+Contributors: Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)

+Approximate time: 60 minutes

+## Objectives & Accomplishments

+* learn the `grep` command and useful options
+* learn about output redirection
+* use the pipe (`|`) character to chain together commands
+* construct several custom versions of the SraRunTable

 ## Searching files